1 Rep Max Calculator

 This is one of the tools we have created on the site to aid those that purchase The Muscle & Strength Training Pyramid book with their program set up.
 We have decided to make this one publicly available.

 The following calculator is designed to calculate a one repetition maximum (1RM) from a ‘rep max’.
 A rep max is the number of complete repetitions you can maximally perform for an exercise for a given number of reps.
+Enter a weight and the maximum number of reps you can perform below.

 - Accuracy: The degree of accuracy will vary depending on your level of weight training experience.
 If you are an inexperienced trainee you will likely find that this calculation overestimates your 1RM.
 (You are able to lift less because your nervous system has not been trained to handle the load.)